h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + style x-axis label like scatterplots on residuals vis DONE + scope boxplot selections so that we can plot multiple boxplots on one page

-+ draw boxplots  for all categorical variables
+DONE + draw boxplots  for all categorical variables DONE + use flexbox to bring together boxplots when there is  enough space to show more than one boxplot on one row

 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js